 An applicant shall accept the general terms and conditions of the Corridor in PCS before placing its requests.

-In case a request is placed by several applicants, every applicant requesting PaP sections and feeder and outflow sections have to accept the general terms and conditions individually.
+Without accepting the general terms and conditions, the applicant will not be able to send the request.
+In case a request is placed by several applicants, every applicant requesting PaP sections has to accept the general terms and conditions for each corridor on which the applicant is requesting a PaP section.
+In case one of the applicants only requests a feeder or outflow section, the acceptance of the general terms and conditions is not needed.

+The acceptance shall be done only once per applicant and per corridor and is valid for one timetable period.

 With the acceptance the applicant declares that it: